 Welcome to the music section!
-Here you can listen to various music I’ve composed over the years.
+Here you can listen to and download various music I’ve composed over the years.
+You are welcome to use the music in any projects you’d like as long as you give credit.
+Please share with me any projects you use my work in!

 I occasionally write music for job ads just to see if they happen to go anywhere, and as usual nothing was done with this piece so I decided to release it.
 The idea here was to take a simple and repetitive uplifting melody, focusing on the intense build up while ending on a calm, yet happy note.